LIFE GOES ON: AN INTRODUCTION

 Sarah was thirty-two at the time of the 1891 census.
 She was married.
 The Cross family were living in Potters Lane, Ely, Cambridgeshire.

 Her husband Thomas is shown as a gas works labourer.
-He was 41 (probably 39).
+He was 41.

 Sarah had five children living at home.
 Sophia and Alice were both 9, Sophia being 9 months older than Alice.
 Tom was 5, James was 2 and Herbert was 4 months old.
 Also in the house on the night of the census was Sophia Convine, aged 37 and described as a visitor.

 Sarah was born in Prickwillow, Cambridgeshire.
 Her husband and the children were born in Ely, Cambridgeshire.
-The visitor, Sophia Convine, was also born at Prickwillow, suggesting that she was a friend of Sarah's or even a relative.
+The visitor, Sophia Convine, also born at Prickwillow, was probably a cousin of Sarah's, as Convine was her mother's maiden name.
 The transcript for their entry is here.

 1901 census: